Aydalanche/Spaghetti-Haters/README.md

 This was made in HTML, CSS, and Javascript

 Update 0.4:
-    Connect the on/off switch to the backend
+    Connect the on/off switch to the backend\n
-    Have the button change innerHTML, and CSS properties upon clicking Save previous states of button from when it was last closed Start using local.storage to transfer and update variables
+    Have the button change innerHTML, and CSS properties upon clicking\n Save previous states of button from when it was last closed Start using local.storage to transfer and update variables